Locations

 The beautiful Ria Formosa lagunar system that stretches through a vast area all the way from the Ancao peninsula to Manta Rota, to the east of Tavira, has been a protected area since 1978.
 It’s the most important wetland in the south of Portugal and is set apart from the sea by a string of barrier islands.
 It’s a vital nursery to many marine and migrating bird species, being a haven for birdwatchers.

 The building has a privileged location facing the centuries-old Tavira saltpans, part of the Ria Formosa Nature Park.
-All this a stone’s throw from secluded pristine beaches, one of the reasons we’ve always loved this part of the Algarve is the fact that it has been left relatively untouched from big developments and resorts over the years.
-This has helped preserve most of the beaches pristine and secluded from the big crowds.
+All this a stone’s throw from secluded pristine beaches that need a boat ride to be accessed.
+Definitely one of the reasons why this part of the Algarve has been left relatively untouched from big developments and resorts over the years.